Woodlands Theme Park Santa’s Grotto – the best Santa experience in Devon

 - Woodlands annual pass holders can enter the park for free during its open days in December but have to buy/book tickets for the grotto.
 See the website for full details.

-- Tickets must be bought at least 24 hours in advance and if 2018 is anything to go by then buy them as soon as they go on sale.
+- Tickets must be bought at least 24 hours in advance

 - Up to two adults can accompany a child in the grotto.
 See the Woodlands website for advice on booking if there are more than two adults in your group.